sunlab-osu/TURL/README.md

 The model is mainly developped using [PyTorch](https://pytorch.org/) and [Transformers](https://huggingface.co/transformers/).
 You can access the docker image we used here `docker pull xdeng/transformers:latest`

 ## Data
+**Update 11/22/2025: Unfortunately new policy from OSU revoked onedrive access and data for students who have graduated.
+The old link no longer works.
+I am trying to find a backup but in the meantime if anyone has downloaded the data before, would appreciate if you can make a PR of a valid link or contact me!**

 Link for processed pretraining and evaluation data, as well as the model checkpoints can be accessed [here](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/deng_595_buckeyemail_osu_edu/EjZWRtslWX9CubQ92jlmNTgB74hxxXszy9BUaXG5OL5F-g?e=HN2qtD).
 This is created based on the original WikiTables corpus (http://websail-fe.cs.northwestern.edu/TabEL/)

 ## Pretraining